aiidateam/disk-objectstore/README.md

   This is particularly convenient when using the object store for bulk import and export, and very fast.
 Also, it is useful when getting all files of a given node.

-  In normal operation, however, we expect AiiDA to write loose objects, to be repacked periodically (e.g. once a week).
+  In normal operation, however, we expect the client to write loose objects, to be repacked  periodically (e.g. once a week).

   Some reference results for bulk operations:
   Storing 100'000 small objects directly to the packs takes about 10s.